 If salespeople feel the discount amount needs to change, or that other discounts should be available, they can bring that item forward to their manager for the quarterly review of operations.
 Furthermore, if salespeople feel the price itself needs adjusting, they can share those feelings as well (instead of freely changing it).

 Taking an approach of “I’ll do it myself” won’t get you far.
+Leadership means working with your whole team.
 Instead, try working with others to address real needs in the community needs.
 For example, management could perform an audit of what a community currently offers, who the main employers are, the impact those employers have on the community and environment (both positive and negative), and consider challenges that exist.

 Once having a holistic view of the community, managers can do an internal audit to determine what their strengths are and how they align with the community’s needs.

 By piecing this puzzle together, managers can craft unique programs to support the community.
 This shows the business’s kind-heartedness to give back and help others while building positive brand affiliation for residents, staff, customers, and investors.

 This practice also helps companies relay their brand values, mission, and culture.

 Information security compliance is an element of operations that effective business leaders take seriously.